alterway/robotframework-drupallibrary/docs/contributing.rst

 As an end user
 ==============

-Of course, you do not need to understand any work of Python to help improving **robotframework-drupallibrary**.
+Of course, you do not need to understand any word of Python to help improving **robotframework-drupallibrary**.
 You just need to know how to write
 |robotframework| test cases and test suites that leverage its keywords.